marioortizmanero/speedbumpapp.com/content/en/blog/wrong-marketing/index.md

 So I ended up using TikTok a lot, where you don't need followers at all.
 A new account can easily get a viral video.
 It's incredibly common to promote your products on TikTok -- on the opposite end of Reddit, where I struggled to share anything, even if it was in the interest of the community.

 YouTube Shorts is similar; it's just longer-term.
 Which is what I love about YouTube.
 Today, my feed suggested me a 17-year old 1-minute-lont video titled "world's fastest smoker".
 Pure gold, honestly.
+This is what I come to the Internet for.

 Posting to all these platforms was a huge mess without a specialized tool.
 For now, I've simplified my life and dropped Facebook, Reddit, Twitter, and Instagram.
 I just post on TikTok, and repost it on YouTube Shorts.
 When I get more traction (and money), I can consider other platforms.